- The Natural Rights of Ownership

 Here are some descriptions of the Savings and Loan bailout which occurred in the late nineteen eighties and clearly shows the problem with banks borrowing short term to lend long term even after government insurance removed the threat of bank runs.

 “When S&Ls tried to compete for funds by offering relatively high rates or - after deposit interest rate ceilings were eliminated between 1980 and 1982 - by offering interest rates in line with or above market rates, an unsustainable gap opened up between the cost of their funding liabilities (short-term interest rates) and the income generated by their assets (long-term, fixed-rate mortgage repayments).”
 Worse, as interest rates moved higher, the economic value of existing S&L portfolios of long-term, low interest rate residential mortgages moved sharply lower, threatening institutions with insolvency.
 The trigger for the closing shut of this asset/liability trap was the shock rise in oil prices in 1979, pushing up inflation and headline interest rates around the world.
 By 1980, with interest rates on US government debt hitting 16%, many S&Ls had already been fatally wounded.”
-From:
+From: see And

 “For S&Ls, the loss was near $200 billion, some $150 billion of which was beyond the resources of the FSLIC and was therefore charged to U.S. taxpayers.
 The losses accrued primarily to the federal insurance agencies and taxpayers rather than to depositors and other creditors because the insurance effectively guaranteed the par value of deposits up to $100,000 per account.
 Before the introduction of deposit insurance in 1934, S&Ls made primarily intermediate three-to-five-year renewable mortgage loans.
 These loans were effectively variable rate mortgages with sizeable down payments.
 They were financed by time deposits (legally labeled share capital), which were not necessarily redeemable on demand.
 As a result, neither the S&Ls' interest rate nor liquidity exposures were very great.
 But things changed dramatically after 1934.
 Public policy encouraged S&Ls to make progressively longer-term (first 20, then 25, and finally 30-year) fixed-rate mortgages with progressively smaller down payments.
 At the same time, the new deposit insurance program effectively increased the liquidity and shortened the maturity of their deposits.
 These changes increased the institutions' exposure to interest rate and liquidity risk.
 Indeed, the large degree of maturity (duration) mismatch by the mid1970s made the industry a disaster waiting to happen.
 When interest rates increased sharply in the late 1970s as a result of inflation, the disaster occurred.
 Between 1976 and 1980, interest rates on three-month Treasury bills jumped from 4 percent to 16 percent and those on long-term Treasury securities from 6 percent to 13 percent.
 By 1982, an estimated 85 percent of all S&Ls were losing money and two-thirds were economically or market value insolvent so that, ceteris paribus, they would be unable to pay their depositors in full and on time.
 The negative economic net worth of the industry and the corresponding loss to the FSLIC was generally estimated to be about $100 billion,[4] although some estimates placed it as high as $150 billion.
 This figure represents the difference between the par value of deposit accounts (the large majority of which were less than the maximum insured $100,000 per account) at insolvent institutions and the market value of the S&Ls' assets.”
 “If the high-risk bets paid off, the institution won and possibly regained solvency.
 If the institution lost, the FSLIC bore the loss.
-That is, heads the institution won, tails the FSLIC lost! “ from:
+That is, heads the institution won, tails the FSLIC lost! “ from: from george kauffman

 What the savings and loan crisis showed was that maturity mismatching contains a built in riskiness.
 When an investment goes sour because a business failed to make a profit and could not pay back its debt that is a legitimate risk that can always happen in any capitalist system.
 But in the case of the S&L crisis it was an externality outside the real estate investments, a rise in oil prices causing inflation and higher interest rates that set the stage for the crisis.
 Some people will say that in a free market system this risk is entirely up to investors to accept.
 They say we cannot compare renting a home for one year and the renter then sub renting it out for thirty years to renting money for one year and the renter then sub renting it out for thirty years.
 Because unlike a specific individual thing like a home, money is a fungible quantity - as long as I pay you back the one hundred dollars it is not expected to be your original hundred dollars.
 But maturity transformation has built within it a riskiness as part of its very design.
 The lender of your money has given it away for thirty years but expects that they will be able to find new lenders to take your place when you are owed your money in one year.
 This expectation is a new risk that is completely separate from the legitimate risk that the borrower of the thirty year loan defaults on payments.
 This built in fragility based on the expectations of always being able to find new investors and rollover debt has much in common with an old fashioned Ponzi scheme.
 So why should we care so long as we insist that lenders will bear all the risk?
 My answer is “we” should care because this system has always been unstable and led to runs which then require government prop-up insurance and guarantees that then lead to moral hazard and ultimately taxpayer bailouts.
 Furthermore, there are perfectly legitimate natural alternatives to fractional reserve banking and all forms of maturity mismatching: long term CDs, bonds, and stocks.
 People normally need some form of long term savings and without the shortcut of enabling maturity mismatch, the market would reward them with higher savings yields.
 These instruments do not create “panics” due to their very nature.
 Nor do they require government sponsored explicit or implicit guarantees with the inherent risk of catastrophic taxpayer bailouts.

 Since I orginally wrote this section the financial meltdown of 2008 occurred and made the S&L crisis puny by comparison.
 But the crisis of 2008 went way beyond the banking system and in fact was largely caused by the same kind of maturity mismatches within the financial system as a whole.
 The crash of 2008 was fundamentally caused by the “shadow banking system” being able to use money borrowed short term from all over the world to invest long term and drive up real estate prices to unnatural and unsustainable levels.
 This bubble broke and ultimately led to a run (much like an old-fashioned bank run) and the shadow bankers were not able to roll over their short term funding.
 Then they required government bailouts to avoid bankruptcy.
 Turning short-term low interest borrowing into high interest long-term lending is like a magical money making machine while the game lasts.
 But the game is inherently unstable and society then pays the price both for the bailouts and the instability in prices and employment.
 The maturity mismatches at the heart of the crisis is explained by Herman Schwartz in Housing, the welfare state, and the global financial crisis: what is the connection?
 "Both commercial and investment banks – a distinction that became increasingly meaningless in the 2000s) – traded CDOs on their own account.
 They did so by creating SIVs offshore.
 SIVs were the point at which all parts of the financial system met.
 SIVs inverted the usual matched maturities found in the pension-mortgage match-up.
 SIVs borrowed short term – for 90 to 180 days – in the commercial paper market (i.e. money market mutual funds), and then turned around and bought CDOs composed of long term, subprime mortgages.
 This allowed them to arbitrage between the 3 to 4 % interest rate on short term loans and the 7 % interest rate that subprime mortgages generated in their first two years.
 SIVs were gambling that those subprime mortgages would be refinanced before the money market funds called back their loans to the SIVs."
 And said Lord Turner, Executive chairman of the Financial Services Authority: "But shadow banking wasn’t just non-bank credit intermediation.
 It was non-bank finance that created bank-type risks outside the constraints of bank regulation.
 Banks can make long-term loans funded by short-term deposits.
 So, too, can shadow banking, by combining multiple steps into a complex chain.
 If an individual holds an instantly available cash investment in a money market fund, which in turn buys 30-day commercial paper issued by an SIV, which buys a mortgaged back security created out of a structured package of 25-year residential mortgages, that multi-step chain is functionally equivalent to bank maturity transformation.
 And because it is functionally equivalent to banking, it can create the same risks – surges of confidence, credit supply and asset prices which become self-reinforcing and sudden losses of confidence which provoke the equivalent of deposit runs, fire sales of assets and a downward spiral in asset prices."
 As Martin Wolff of the Financial Times says: “The big point is that a financial structure characterised by short-term and relatively risk-free liabilities and longer-term and riskier assets is highly profitable, until it collapses, as it is rather likely to do.”
+There are some posts by Moldbug that illustrate this:

 http://unqualified-reservations.blogspot.com/2008/09/maturity-transformation-considered.html

-Inventions, Books, Songs as private property for a limited time
+http://unqualified-reservations.blogspot.com/2008/10/misesian-explanation-of-bank-crisis.html Inventions, Books, Songs as private property for a limited time

 When a person invents a new process or technique they have created something from their own imagination combined with hard work.
 This new creation should belong to that individual privately for it was expressed from free behavior.
 He then has the right to sign non-disclosure contracts with manufacturers and investors that commercialize the invented process.
 Any disclosure of the secret process is a contract violation and is illegal.
 The eventual sale of products based on the invention may carry with them (in the fine print) the contractual obligation.
 The new design cannot by mutually contracted agreement be stolen.
 This is the beginning of patent law, starting as a natural extension of nondisclosure contractual agreements.